arcana-network/wallet-ui/README.md

 ## Usage

-To use Arcana's web wallet in an external dapp follow the instructions for the initializing [`@arcana/auth`](https://github.com/arcana-network/auth) SDK.
+To use Arcana's web wallet in an external dapp, follow the instructions for initializing [`@arcana/auth`](https://github.com/arcana-network/auth) SDK.

 ## Support